dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 **Might have been uncrushing, got torn, but held the cache callback open, so that it was never resolved.**
 ? did we not receive all the blocks we require from the server ?

+? how to know if the full channel got sent down in the lift ? it must all come down, since it works sometimes - only during a tear does it fail. is the current strategy for lift and sync the best one - one worth troubleshooting ?
+? can an uncrush begin, then get interupted before the cache can be fulfilled ? client attach what it is missing to the uncrush cache function.
+Then can see what we are missing, so can request this from the server.

+Did the message encoding cause a block to be missed ? this should show up as some other kind of error tho.

+Focus in on just the customers channel, since it is always this one at fault, then

 The channel is the thing that cannot be uncrushed, after a tear has occured.
 How to get a list of all the CIDs that got transmitted down ?